garystafford/spring-music/README.md

 ### Introduction
 In this post, we will demonstrate how to build, deploy, and host a multi-tier Java application using Docker.
 For the demonstration, we will use a sample Java Spring application, available on GitHub from Cloud Foundry.
 Cloud Foundry's [Spring Music](https://github.com/cloudfoundry-samples/spring-music) sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com) and [Spring Framework](http://www.springframework.org).
 Instead of Cloud Foundry, we will host the Spring Music application using Docker with VirtualBox and optionally, AWS.

-All files for this post can be found in the `master` branch of the [GitHub](https://github.com/garystafford/spring-music-docker/tree/master) Repository.
-Instructions are below.
+All files required to build this post's demonstration are located in the `master` branch of this [GitHub](https://github.com/garystafford/spring-music-docker/tree/master) repository.
+Instructions to clone the repository are below.
+The Java Spring Music application's source code, used in this post's demonstration, is located in the `master` branch of this [GitHub](https://github.com/garystafford/spring-music/tree/master) repository.

 <a href="https://programmaticponderings.files.wordpress.com/2015/09/spring-music.png"><img src="https://programmaticponderings.files.wordpress.com/2015/09/spring-music.png?w=620" alt="Spring Music" width="620" height="364" class="aligncenter size-large wp-image-6011" style="border:0 solid #ffffff;" /></a>